I don't want your money.

 Media Feedback and Appearances – Thank media companies whose productions support these rights, and admonish those whose productions perpetuate prejudice and bigotry.
 Speak with the media to promote marriage equality, after preparing.

 Speak Up – Support these rights in online comments and discussions, calls to talk shows, letters to editors, and so on.
 Answer polls and surveys in which you can express your support for these rights.
 Speak up in personal conversations when the topic or related topics come up; let people know you support the rights of consenting adults to pursue happiness.
+Here you can find good answers to the common arguments people try to make against equality.

 Be mindful of terminology being used.
 Draw clear distinction between child abuse (child brides, child molestation) and consensual relationships.
 Do not let people equate, for example, adult siblings in a consensual relationship to rape of a minor child by a parent.
 Call out anyone who neglects solidarity by throwing others under the bus.